 Heritage Nursing and Rehabilitation Community is a senior living facility located in Zeeland, Michigan, which has a total of 27,481 people.
 We awarded this facility an overall grade of C. A grade of this caliber requires some decent scores.
 Based on our ratings, there are definitely far worse facilities out there.
-The best part of this facility's report card was is its short-term care rating.
+You should also take a look at this nursing home's category grades below.
 We discuss short-term care in the next section.

 Heritage Nursing and Rehabilitation Community